Next Chapter

 1. Repetitive

 The repetitive process is a basic one, where the same product is manufactured on the assembly line, which is part of the iterative manufacturing process.
 These types of rapid manufacturing work mass-produce the same or very similar products 24 hours a day, 7 days a week.
-Example of this type of process is for the automotive industry, electronics, semiconductor, and durable consumer goods

-These mass-produced industries are ideal for mass production because consumer demand for final products is stable and predictable.
 The assembly line remains fairly constant and there are few changes as the product is manufactured over a period of time.

 2. Discrete

 This type is a bit similar to repetitive.
 It is also done on the production line, but the resulting finished products are often very different.
 To switch between different product models, you need to change the configuration of your assembly line.
-In the manufacturing facility, this is called conversion and is costly to set up in terms of time, effort, and resources.
-For example, in the computer industry, not only is technology constantly evolving, but customers are demanding mass customization.

 3. Job shop

 Instead of an assembly line, production areas like workstations and workshops, are using the job shop process.
 Each worker may add something to the product when it passes through their station before it is moved on to another, and until eventually, the final product is finished.
-Hence, this method of manufacturing is ideal for custom manufacturing because it tends to be slower and produces a low volume of highly customized products.

-For example, consider a job shop that builds a custom cabinet.
-Workers are set on the workstation and replenished when the cabinet is brought in.
 One may be responsible for sawing wood, the other for applying resin, another for polishing paint, and another for assembling.
 Keep in mind that contract manufacturing is not just for low-tech products.

 The advanced manufacturing of fighters and missiles for the aerospace and defense industries is also using this process.
-These products are manufacturing by highly skilled professionals who use advanced techniques and ensure high-quality workmanship
+These products are manufactured by highly skilled professionals who use advanced techniques and ensure high-quality workmanship

 4. Continuous process